dybs02/SSSF-24-Project/README.md

 This will be achived with the help of [Spotify API](https://developer.spotify.com/documentation/web-api).
 Users will be able to post content after loging in, authentication will be done with a Spotify account.

-**For testing please email you email that you used for spotify account, so that it can be added to whitelisted used, since app is in development mode.**
+**For testing please email your email that you used for spotify account, so that it can be added to whitelisted used, since app is in development mode.
+Alternatively you can use my test spotify account with credentials:**

+- **Email:** mateusz.dybala@metropolia.fi
-- **mateusz.dybala@metropolia.fi**
+- **Passowrd:** test&password

 ### Frontend
 A simple SPA made with [Vue](https://vuejs.org/) and following components: